 assisting internal and external communication on enforcement actions

 providing a forum for discussing potential influences on FTC’s objectives and how to respond to them

 The group has been staying pretty active and has brought several notable lawsuits over the years.
 In 2018, FTC had U.S. Federal Court to shut down a group of individuals involved in deceptive practices.
 In 2016, they also brought up a case against Butterfly Labs, for deceiving customers about the profitability and age of the mining machines.
 However, FTC does not only enforce but educates as well.
-For instance, they’re the ones hosting public forums on blockchain, too.
+For instance, they’re the ones hosting public forums on the blockchain, too.